BadagalaAdarsh/Patient-Management-System/README.md

-# Hospital Management System
+# Patient Management System
-Hospital Management System in java.
-This system has a home page from where the administrator can login.
+Patient Management System in java also known as hospital management system This system has a home page from where the administrator can login.
 On logging in the user can add details of patients and doctors.

 ## Screenshot